ard1038/data-analysis/couponing-proposal-pa1/README.md

 ### 2.1 Data Cleansing

 * **Duplicate observations:** The dataset contained less than 1% duplicated data rows, which were removed from the dataset to prevent skewing the analysis.
-* **Missing data** While it would be nice to remove all missing data to retain a fully populated set, the decisions from our investigation in 2.4 within the notebook are as follows:
+* **Missing data** Upon analyzing the dataset for completeness *(ref: Image: "Heatmap Visualizing the Spread of Missing Data")*, while it would be nice to remove all missing data to retain a fully populated set, the decisions from our investigation in 2.4 within the notebook are as follows:
     * `car` feature review:
         * **Analysis:** It contains ***more than 99% missing values***, and cannot consider it in modeling even if it would be valuable information.
         * **Decision:** Rather than drop it, ***keep it for now*** in case there's further granular (anecdotal) insights as we dive deeper